mjbots/moteus/docs/reference/client-tools.md

 When running, the configuration for each can be modified in the left hand tab, and live telemetry values can be displayed or plotted from the right hand tab.  diagnostic mode commands may be issued in the bottom terminal window.

-A simple command and scripting language beyond the diagnostic protocol is available within the tview terminal window.

 ### Communicating with a specific device

 If more than one device is available, commands can be sent to a specific device by prefixing the command with `ID>`.
 For instance, to send a stop command to ID #2, you can do: